Interaction between an impurity and nonlinear excitations in a polariton condensate: CONCLUSION

 \section{CONCLUSION}

-In summary, we have investigated the interaction dynamics of the solitons with the impurity mode in the exciton-polariton condensates excited by a nonresonant pump.
-By means of the Lagrange variational method, we have analytically derived the equation of motion for each variational parameter.
-We observe the occurrence of transmission, reflection, or trapping in polariton condensates, depending on the interaction strength between the soliton and the impurity.
-With the increase of dissipation intensity, we remark that the three interaction phenomena gradually weaken or even disappear.
-Our analytical results of the interaction phase diagram about the impurity and the bright soliton agree well with the numerical results of the open-dissipative Gross-Pitaevskii equation.
-Our work goes beyond prior researches in the context of equilibrium systems, opening a new perspective toward understanding the nonequilibrium dynamics of a mobile impurity immersed in the field excitations.
+In summary, we have investigated the interaction dynamics of a soliton with an impurity mode in the exciton-polariton condensates excited by a non-resonant pump.
+Our study is based on the Lagrange variational approach, which allows us to analytically derive the equations of motion for each variational parameter.
+Depending on the interaction strength between the soliton and the impurity, we observe the occurrence of transmission, reflection, and trapping of the soliton by the impurity.
+We show that these effects are weakened with the increase of dissipation.
+Our analytical results of the interaction phase diagram agree well with the numerical results of the open-dissipative Gross-Pitaevskii equation.
+The present work goes beyond prior researches in the context of equilibrium systems, opening a new perspective toward understanding the non-equilibrium dynamics of a mobile impurity immersed in the field excitations.

 We thank Yiling Zhang for stimulating discussions.
-This work was supported by the Zhejiang Provincial Natural Science Foundation (Grant Nos.
-LZ21A040001 and LQ20A040004), the National Natural Science Foundation of China (Nos.
-12074344, and 12104407) and the key projects of the Natural Science Foundation of China (Grant No. 11835011).
+This work was supported by the Zhejiang Provincial Natural Science Foundation (grant no. LZ21A040001), the National Natural Science Foundation of China (grant no. 12074344) and the key projects of the Natural Science Foundation of China (grant no. 11835011).